ahamlinman/randomizer/SERVERLESS.md

 - My co-workers and I collectively make a little over 500 requests to the randomizer per month, and at that small of a volume it's essentially free to run on AWS even without the 12 month free tier.
-My _very rough_ estimate is that the randomizer probably costs a few dollars per million requests.
+My _very rough_ estimate is that the randomizer probably costs less than $1 per million requests with the preferred URL, and a little over $4 per million requests with the legacy URL.

 [zeroimage]: https://github.com/ahamlinman/zeroimage
 [sam]: https://github.com/awslabs/serverless-application-model